 - Fish and Chips – An Absolute must in London.
-Fried cod caught straight from the ocean with a hearty helping of fries on the side.
+Fried cod caught straight from the ocean with a hearty helping of french fries on the side.
 Our favorite spot for fish and chips was Poppies.

 - Beer – Beer and London go together like peanut butter & jelly, peas & carrots, and Forrest & Jenny.
 You don’t get one without the other.
 There are over 3,500 pubs within the city limits, and no I did not make that up.
 Google it and see for yourself.